Muna-Saeed/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 3. **Documentation**:
    - Each module, class, and function should have a proper docstring explaining its purpose.
+   - Functions (inside and outside a class) should have documentation.
    - Documentation should be meaningful and not just a single word.
    - Use the following command to verify documentation:
      ```bash